UWPCE-PythonCert/ProgrammingInPython/_sources/exercises/trigrams/trigrams.rst.txt

 Note that if the first test fails, almost certainly the second will too (the second test explicitly looks for all the same keys).
 That's OK.
 It's still good to keep them separate, because the first test could pass while the second one fails -- it's nice to know you've made progress!

-If it seems like we have hard-coded a lot of detail in -- you are right.
+If it seems like we have hard-coded a lot of detail into the tests -- you are right.
 But this is quite deliberate.
 And it is why we chose such a simple set of words to start out with.
-If you want read a bit more about this approach, this blogger puts it nicely:
+If you want to read a bit more about this approach, this blogger puts it nicely:
 `Write Explicit Tests <https://amir.rachum.com/blog/2017/01/14/explicit-tests/>`_

 If both tests pass, you should now have code that will return a dict like we noted above::